Doydovski/Doydovski/README.md

-- 👋 Hi, I’m @Doydovski
+- 👋 Hi, I’m @Doydovski.
 - 🌱 I’m currently learning C++.
-- 📖 I'm interested in any possibility to improve myself in C++
+- 📖 I'm interested in any possibility to improve myself in C++.

 <!---
 Doydovski/Doydovski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.